Location: Colorado Convention Center; Denver, Colorado

 The Bellco Theatre (formerly the Wells Fargo Theatre) is a 5,000-seat venue located within the Colorado Convention Center complex and operated by SMG in Denver, Colorado.
 As one of the largest proscenium theater venues in the state of Colorado, it hosts a tightly-packed schedule of civic, corporate, political and private events, and touring shows ranging from family shows to rock & roll concerts.

-Opening in 2005, the Bellco Theatre was designed as a “road house,” with a solid foundation of technical equipment and a large stage to support the enormous sets and staging of the large events.
+The Bellco Theatre was designed as a “road house,” with a solid foundation of technical equipment and a large stage to support the enormous sets and staging of the large events.
 The house lighting consisted of more than one hundred 500w Quartz Halogen reflector downlights, controlled by a conventional dimming system.
 The fixture height ranges from 10 feet to 40 feet above the audience seating.
 Although it provided basic functional house lighting, the original system had some issues.
 Illumination levels were relatively low, and uneven light distribution resulted in significantly brighter and darker areas.
 There were particular issues with the rear of the house, in the upper seats; here the fixtures created small, bright pools of light leaving much of the upper seating in relative darkness.
 With a relatively short lamp life, the fixtures required constant maintenance to change burnt-out lamps.
 Accessing the fixtures for re-lamping was time consuming and labor intensive, sometimes requiring the installation of scaffolding and the use of man-lifts.
 And finally, the last issue is a familiar one: the need to reduce energy consumption.

 After 25 years at the convention center, SMG’s Technical Services Supervisor Dave Clow knew that there were options available in LED lighting that could solve these challenges and save on energy usage.
 Dave contacted Oasis Stage Werks to solicit a solution to improve the performance and maintenance issues that the venue had experienced since opening.
 After reviewing a number of options with the facility staff, Oasis recommended the Altman Chalice LED down light as the best possible solution.
 They had used the Chalice for similar challenges in smaller venues to great success; the same solution translated to a larger venue.
 Working closely with CT Lighting Sales, Altman Lighting’s representative in Colorado, Oasis presented a design to upgrade the house lighting to LED fixtures, including complete photometric studies illustrating the predicted illuminance levels.